The Gifts of a Child

 Laundry hanging over the sink, a kerosene heater in the corner struggling to take the cold and dampness out of the air.
 A tiny bed in the corner, low to the floor.
 She handed me her infant, who she could not take care of, so perfect compared to the bleak surroundings.
 We began the legal process that took four months to wind its way through the court system.
 My husband held down the fort back home with our one-year-old.

 Fast forward more than two decades, and my son’s words still resonate.
-Motherhood has taught me many lessons, but nothing prepared me for the heartbreak it would teach me.
-It is heartbreaking to see my son struggle through his life with autism and be saddled with anxiety and depression, first as a child, then as a teenager, and now as an adult — a crushing and unrelenting illness.
+Motherhood has taught me many lessons, but nothing prepared me for the heartache of being unable to help a loved one.
+It was anguishing at times to witness my son struggle through his life.
+He contended with anxiety and depression—a crushing and unrelenting illness—first as a child, then as a teenager, and even into adulthood.
+New diagnostic criteria allowed him to receive a diagnosis of autism as an adult, which he says enabled him to understand his world better.
+With a good heart, a sharp mind, musical talent, and an abundance of courage, he is forging his own path.

-Parents with children (and anyone with a loved one) who struggles with challenges know the concern, worry, and stress, not to mention the guilt and self-blame we feel.
+Parents with children (and anyone with a loved one) who struggle with challenges know the concern, worry, and stress, not to mention the guilt and self-blame we feel.
 Was there something we should have done differently?
-No amount of love or healthy meal could help or solve his situation, despite all the resources available.
+No amount of love or a healthy meal could help or solve his situation despite all the resources available.

 Along the way, I learned more about myself than I ever dreamed possible.
 And on this journey, I met many remarkable people who are now friends.
 And these are the many profound gifts of this child.